 Participants were tested in small groups, with up to 6 people per session.
 Upon arrival, they were shown a selected collection of candies, and told that in the experiment they would eat some candies depending on their choices.
 They were then asked to inspect the candies.
-This was done to ensure that (1) participants understood that the choices that
+This was done to ensure that (1) participants understood that the choices that they were going to make were real, and (2) they could eat candies (e.g., no food allergies).
+They were then seated in front of computers individually, and asked to read and sign an informed consent.
+The experiment then commenced.

-(A) Pre-training rating
+Pre-training rating